Thor (Stargate)

 Jump to: navigation, search

-Thor is an extraterrestrial television character that features in Stargate SG-1.
+Thor is an extraterrestrial television character who features in Stargate SG-1.

 Contents